Chern Classes and Compatible Power Operations in Inertial K-theory: Inertial Chern classes and power operations

-Moreover, for general (possibly non-diagonalizable) $G$ and any inertial pair $(\R,\cs)$, the augmentation completion of the Gorenstein subring $\KGor_G(\IGX)$ of $K_G(\IGX)$ is an augmented $\lam$-ring. \end{crl} \begin{proof}[Proof of Corollary \ref{crl.OrbLambdaRing}] Combining Theorem~\ref{thm:OrbifoldPsiRing} with Theorem~\ref{thm:LambdaFromPsi}, all that we must prove is that
+Moreover, for general (possibly non-diagonalizable) $G$ and any inertial pair $(\R,\cs)$, the augmentation completion of the Gorenstein subring $\KGor_G(\IGX)_\nq$ of $K_G(\IGX)_\nq$ is an augmented $\lam$-algebra over $\nq$. \end{crl} \begin{proof}[Proof of Corollary \ref{crl.OrbLambdaRing}] Combining Theorem~\ref{thm:OrbifoldPsiRing} with Theorem~\ref{thm:LambdaFromPsi}, all that we must prove is that

 Here we have omitted the $\pd$ from the notation, but all products are the inertial product $\pd$, and exponentiation is also with respect to the product $\pd$.

 For all $\cf \in K_G(\IGX)$, we have

 but